 You can also buy SIM chips in advance, but it's not normally necessary.
 You can usually get your SIM cards from the airport or find a store that sells them close to your hostel.
 If in doubt, ask the hostel staff where you can buy one, and they'll be able to point you in the right direction.

-If you can't get your phone unlocked for travel, your next step should be to buy an unlocked phone on Amazon.
-One of the best options for travelers is the Moto G4 phone -- it costs less than $200, comes with 32GB of storage, and isn't much worse than a top of the range smartphone.
-You'll be able to get online using the free hostel Wi-Fi, or even pick up local SIM cards as you travel, in order to have cheap data as you explore a new city.
+If you can't get your phone unlocked for travel, your next step should be to buy an unlocked phone online.
+You can use the phone online via the free hostel Wi-Fi, or you can even pick up local SIM cards as you travel.
+This lets you have cheap data as you explore a new city.

 How to Unlock Your Current Phone